endurodave/DelegateMQ/README.md

 In C++, a delegate function object encapsulates a callable entity, such as a function, method, or lambda, so it can be invoked later.
 A delegate is a type-safe wrapper around a callable function that allows it to be passed around, stored, or invoked at a later time, typically within different contexts or on different threads.
 Delegates are particularly useful for event-driven programming, callbacks, asynchronous APIs, or when you need to pass functions as arguments.

+Originally published on CodeProject at <a href="https://www.codeproject.com/Articles/5277036/Asynchronous-Multicast-Delegates-in-Modern-Cpluspl">Asynchronous Multicast Delegates in Modern C++</a> with a perfect 5.0 article feedback rating.

+## Sync Delegates

+Synchronous delegates invoke the target function anonymously within the current execution context.
+No external library dependencies are required.

+## Async Delegates

-Synchronous and asynchronous delegates are available.
-Asynchronous variants handle both non-blocking and blocking modes with a timeout.
-The library supports anonymous invocation of any target callable regardless of the number of arguments or return value.
-All argument types are supported, including by value, pointers, pointers to pointers, and references.
-The delegate library takes care of the intricate details of function invocation across thread boundaries.
-Concrete porting examples below with easy porting to others.
+Asynchronous delegates support both non-blocking and blocking invocation modes, including optional timeouts.
+The library enables anonymous invocation of any callable target, regardless of the number or type of arguments, or the presence of a return value.
+All argument types are supported — including by value, pointers, pointer-to-pointer, and references.

+The delegate library abstracts the complexities of invoking functions across thread boundaries.
+Concrete examples are provided below, with straightforward paths to porting across platforms.

 * **Operating System:** Windows, Linux, [FreeRTOS](https://github.com/FreeRTOS/FreeRTOS)

+## Remote Delegates

-Remote delegates enable function invocation across processes or processors by using customizable serialization and transport mechanisms.
-All argument data is marshaled to support remote callable endpoints with any function signature.
-Minimal effort is required to extend support to any new library.
-Concrete examples are provided using support libraries below.
+Remote delegates enable function invocation across processes or processors using customizable serialization and transport mechanisms.
+All argument data is marshaled to support remote callables with any function signature.
+The design allows easy integration with new transport or serialization libraries.
+Concrete examples using supported libraries are provided below.

 * **Serialization:** [MessagePack](https://msgpack.org/index.html), [RapidJSON](https://github.com/Tencent/rapidjson), [Cereal](https://github.com/USCiLab/cereal), [Bitsery](https://github.com/fraillt/bitsery), [MessageSerialize](https://github.com/endurodave/MessageSerialize)
 * **Transport:** [ZeroMQ](https://zeromq.org/), [NNG](https://github.com/nanomsg/nng), [MQTT](https://github.com/eclipse-paho/paho.mqtt.c), UDP, data pipe, memory buffer

+## Delegate Semantics and Use Cases

 It is always safe to call the delegate.
 In its null state, a call will not perform any action and will return a default-constructed return value.
 A delegate behaves like a normal pointer type: it can be copied, compared for equality, called, and compared to `nullptr`.
 Const correctness is maintained; stored const objects can only be called by const member functions.

  A delegate instance can be: